99XProblems/99-Scala-Problems/docs/problems.fr.md

 The notation for labeled graphs can also be used for so-called multi-graphs, where more than one edge (or arc) is allowed between two given nodes.

-### P79 (difficile)
+### [à traduire] P79 (difficile)

 Write methods to generate the graph-term and adjacency-list forms from a `Graph`.
 Write another method to output the human-friendly form for a graph.
 Make it the `toString` method for `Graph`.
 Write more functions to create graphs from strings.

-Hint: You might need separate functions for labeled and unlabeled graphs.
+Astuce : Vous aurez peut-être besoin d’utiliser des fonctions séparées pour les graphes labellés et non-labellés.

 Exemple :